The COVID-19 consumer research

 Additionally, we undertook in-house social media listening to support our insight gathering around the impact of COVID-19 on food safety, food authenticity and food regulation.

 In addition, the COVID-19 expert panel was set up to help identify the most important implications of the COVID-19 outbreak in relation to food policy.
 The FSA drew on its networks of leading researchers and industry experts between April and June 2020.

 COVID-19 Consumer Tracker

-Participants from larger households (4+), those in younger age groups (aged 16-24), and households with a child present were more likely to be ‘food insecure’, across all these measures of food insecurity.
+Participants from larger households (4+), those in younger age groups (16-24), and households with a child present were more likely to be ‘food insecure’ across all these measures of food insecurity.

-From December 2020 to March 2021, the Covid-19 tracker asked respondents about their food concerns.
+From December 2020, the COVID-19 tracker asked respondents about their food concerns.

 The qualitative research showed how people in food insecurity were coping with income loss, which has rapidly exacerbated existing insecurity and vulnerabilities.

 - Basic costs rising (such as utility bills or caring for parents or children) impacted access to affordable food.

 - Impacts reached far beyond missed meals: participants were experiencing complex and interlocking physical, emotional, social and financial challenges.

 - People were unable to access sufficient help to meet their needs, or alternatively were unaware of support that may be available or unwilling to access charitable help due to perceived stigma.